 How did the Handbook come to be?

 I work with a very large number of emerging education researchers, new STEM faculty, and faculty who support students in research and associated skills.
 Research: A Practical Handbook grew from my interactions with them, and from my collaborations with fabulous researchers, practitioners, students, and community members.
-I am forever
+I am forever in their debt.

 Matt Might taught me that if you need to write the same email twice, make it a blog post.
 Thinking about blog posts was enough to get the first few articles out, but eventually the inherently chronological nature of blogs didn’t make sense any more.
 When the number of articles exceeded 20ish, I moved to a different sorting scheme and my collection of articles became this handbook.